 where

 and is the absolute subframe number of the first uplink subframe intended for PUSCH.
-The PUSCH transmission spans consecutive subframes including subframes that are not BL/CE UL subframes where the UE postpones the PUSCH transmission.
+The PUSCH transmission spans consecutive subframes including subframes that are not BL/CE UL subframes and the subframes that are fully reserved if ce-reserved-resource-UL-time is configured where the UE postpones the PUSCH transmission.
 For a BL/CE UE configured in CEModeA, .
 For a BL/CE UE configured with CEModeB, for frame structure type 1 and for frame structure type 2.

 <Unchanged parts are omitted>